The Financial Services Compensation Scheme has said it cannot confirm if compensation can be paid in respect to Harlequin Hotels and Resorts.

 Following queries from investors, the FSCS issued a statement on its website today (12 August), stating that the FSCS has not reached a decision on whether it can accept claims for compensation, and therefore could not comment on any implications for investors of signing up to the Harlequin Investor Trust for any claim they may make with FSCS.

 It said that, in order to pay compensation, FSCS needed to be satisfied that authorised firms which have gone out of business are legally liable for any losses potentially suffered by Harlequin investors.

-This news comes a few days after the Serious Fraud Office issued a statement to allay concerns that it had closed its investigation into the Harlequin Group.
+This came a few days after the Serious Fraud Office issued a statement to allay concerns that it had closed its investigation into the Harlequin Group.

 In a statement, the SFO said: “Our investigation into The Harlequin Group continues.
 We have had several reports from worried investors who have recently received information from other sources to suggest that our investigation is now closed.
 This is not the case.

 “Due to the complex nature of our investigations and the fact that several overseas jurisdictions are included within the scope of those investigations, it is inevitable that delays in the process of gathering information and evidence will be and have been encountered.